dkj/CrazyLIMS/docs/overview.md

 The `dev` service defined in `docker-compose.yml` is used by the devcontainer; when Docker is unavailable the Makefile transparently drives the local helper described below.

+The Makefile centralizes the Docker-vs-local choice via `USE_DOCKER` (auto-detected by default) and reuses the same command variables for starting/stopping services, tailing logs, exporting contracts, opening `psql`, and running tests.
+You can stick with the same targets (`make up`, `make contracts/export`, `make test/security`, etc.) regardless of environment, and `make mode/matrix` will dry-run both modes side by side to confirm parity.

+When running inside the devcontainer (docker-outside-docker), `make down` only stops app services to avoid tearing down the parent `dev` container; run `docker compose down -v` from the host shell if you explicitly need to remove volumes and containers.

 ### Running without Docker (Codex-friendly)

 When Docker cannot be used (e.g. Codespaces-lite/Codex sandboxes), the `scripts/local_dev.sh` helper provisions a private PostgreSQL cluster under `.localdev/`, downloads PostgREST/PostGraphile binaries, and keeps process management out of band from Docker Compose.